f1lmzyic/Synth-CW/REPORT.md

 ---
 ## Critical Instant Analysis

-The system uses fixed priorities, where interrupts run above the task level.
-Among the tasks, `decodeTask` has the highest priority, followed by `scanKeysTask` and `CAN_TX_Task`, while `displayUpdateTask` runs at the lowest priority.
+Under rate monotonic scheduling, the worst case occurs when all periodic activities and any relevant event-driven work are released together.
+In this system, the interrupt handlers execute above the task level, so `sampleISR` always pre-empts the threads when required.
+Among the tasks, `decodeTask` has the highest priority, followed by `scanKeysTask` and `CAN_TX_Task`, while `displayUpdateTask` has the lowest priority.

-In the critical instant case, all tasks and interrupts are assumed to be released at the same time.
-Based on the measured WCET values, each task still finishes within its minimum initiation interval. `sampleISR` is the most time-sensitive part of the system, but it still executes within its available time range.
-The other tasks also complete in time, so the schedule meets all deadlines under the worst-case conditions.
+Using the measured WCET values, the processor demand remains below the available CPU time in the worst-case release pattern.
+The most timing-critical activity is `sampleISR`, since it must complete within 45.45 us, and its measured WCET remains below this bound.
+The remaining tasks execute less frequently and also complete within their own minimum initiation intervals, even after accounting for interference from higher-priority work.
+Based on these timings, all deadlines are met under the critical instant assumption.

 ---